 You need a good MQL model so that marketing leads make it to sales and get followed up.
+There are a lot of ways to define MQLs and pass them over.
 It’s very common to have a lead scoring model, and it’s the best way to get to build a scalable, highly automated lifecycle.
 But let’s actually examine the journey that gets us to a scoring model and benefit from critically thinking about why it’s the best model.

 You once told me you don’t care about the tools.
 I remember when I started working with you, we talked about pardot and marketo and hubspot, and you said you’d use carrier pigeons and smoke signals if that’s all you had.